LinuxCNC/stretch-live-build/README.md

 An 8GB USB drive leaves about 6GB free for your configurations, documents, additional packages, etc.

 Perform these setup steps once as root:
-* use `fdisk /dev/sdX` to add a new partition (note that the first partition labeled "Empty" is actually the live image, don't modify or delete it).
+* use `fdisk /dev/sdX` to add a new partition for your root filestystem, and optionally for a swap file.  (note that the first partition labeled "Empty" is actually the live image, don't modify or delete it).
 At this point you may need to `partprobe` or reboot for the new partition to be available.
 * `mkfs.ext4 /dev/sdXY -L persistence`
 * mount it and write to `persistence.conf`: `/ union,source=rootfs`
 * in the unlikely event that you have a partition lableled `persistence` for some other purpose, you have to choose the second menu item to disable persistence.